johanbove/johanbove.github.io/_posts/2016-01-25-project-sustainica.md

 category: projects
 ---

+A website I created for the Sustainica 2016 Conference.

 This project consists of a static website built on top of [the Zeppelin template](https://github.com/gdg-x/zeppelin).
 The system generates HTML, CSS and optimized images by running a program called Jekyll which is written in Ruby.

 The project's deployed files are compiled through Grunt tasks.
 The front-end code applies Bower, SCSS and various other web tools to construct a fast and modern web site.
 The content of the site is structured and managed using Markdown and Yaml (yml) files.
 The layout engine uses [Liquid Template](http://liquidmarkup.org/) (by Shopify) syntax and engine to compile simple HTML and display logic into powerfull HTML structures from simple text files.